-When a homeowner is contemplating composite siding, one of the most frequently asked questions we are presented with is the difference between LP® SmartSide® and James Hardie®.
+When a homeowner is contemplating composite siding, one of the most frequently asked questions we are presented with from our siding clients is the difference between LP® SmartSide® and James Hardie®.
 Below, we’ve compiled a history on each product and the advantages and disadvantages of each.
 We hope this helps make your next siding product decision a little easier.

-James Hardie® came on the scene in the 90’s with their “fiber cement” product.
+James Hardie® came on the scene in the 90’s with their “fiber cement” siding product.
 They dominated the marketplace in neighborhoods because of their proprietary rights of a Hardie covenant in areas across the US.
-It seemed to have everything, allowing homeowners to have it installed pre-primed to paint in whatever color they preferred, or pre-finished in one of the traditional James Hardie® colors.
-James Hardie® dominated market share because their name was now being used as the universal term for any fiber cement product during this era with little competition and consumers were raving about their product.
+It seemed to have everything, allowing homeowners to have the siding installed pre-primed to paint in whatever color they preferred, or pre-finished in one of the traditional James Hardie® colors.
+James Hardie® dominated market share because their name was now being used as the universal term for any fiber cement siding product during this era with little competition and consumers were raving about their siding product.

-James Hardie® did have a hard go for a while with certain warranty issues pertaining to delamination in high moisture areas resulting from inaccurate installation of their product.
-To combat this issue, they re-formulated their product, specifically for northern climates like us, which has seemed to improve the overall performance of this product.
-Here are some of the advantages and disadvantages of James Hardie®:
+James Hardie® did have a hard go for a while with certain warranty issues pertaining to delamination in high moisture areas resulting from inaccurate installation of their siding product.
+To combat this issue, they re-formulated their siding product, specifically for northern climates like us, which has seemed to improve the overall performance of this product.
+Here are some of the advantages and disadvantages of James Hardie® siding:

 - Non-combustible, ASTM-rated for fire protection

 - If installed properly, it is insect proof